ShafieCoder/OpenCV_Tutorial/README.md

 # OpenCV_Tutorial
-In this repository, I am going to learn and teach more about OpenCV.
+In this repository, I am going to learn OpenCV and share everything that I learned.